- Beautifully designed

-Ergatta offers 4 main different workout types for you to choose from and your workout experience is based on your calculated intensity zones.
+Ergatta offers 4 main different full body workout types for you to choose from and your home workout experience is based on your calculated intensity zones.

-Push Program: A collection of workouts that help you reach your goals for endurance power, and technique.
+Push Programs: A collection of goal-based training plans that help you increase your endurance, power, and technique.
 The Push Program provides a structured set of programs suitable for all fitness levels.
 In true video game fashion, you must complete each workout in succession to unlock the next.

 Race Workouts: Compete in races against others in the Ergatta community.
 For me, the race workouts are the most fun.
 Here you can race against your previous times or other Ergatta rowers.
 What’s really cool is that Ergatta will match you with users of similar ability so your races won’t ever be too easy or too difficult.

 The on-screen graphics are great too as you can see your fellow racers.
 I found this gives a nice motivational boost.
 Think Mario Kart without the shells.
 At the moment you can only race against other racers’ past times but it does feel like it’s live.

 It would be nice to have actual live sessions or even be able to select your friends to race against and hold your own live race events.
 But don’t worry as we have confirmation from Ergatta that these are all things they are working on bringing out in the future.